 - 4.15.1 The intent of Policy 22 is to strengthen resilience to flood risk by promoting avoidance as a first principle and reducing the vulnerability of existing and future development to flooding.
 Paragraph C is the most relevant part of the policy which states that development proposals should not increase the risk of surface water flooding to others, or itself be at risk.
-In addition, all rain and surface water should be managed through SUDS. - 4.15.2 As set out above, effects on hydrology, the water environment and flood risk are an assessment criterion within NPF4 Policy 11 (Energy).
-Chapter 12 of the EA addresses hydrology matters in detail including flood risk and sustainable drainage and concludes that the Proposed Development would not result in any significant effects on Flood Risk or Drainage.

-4.15.3 The Proposed Development is therefore considered to be in accordance with Policy 22.
+In addition, all rain and surface water should be managed through SuDS. - 4.15.2 As set out above, effects on hydrology, the water environment and flood risk are an assessment criterion within NPF4 Policy 11 (Energy).
+Chapter 13 of the EIA Report addresses hydrology matters in detail including flood risk and sustainable drainage and there are no issues arising with regard to these topics.
+The Proposed Development is therefore considered to be in accordance with Policy 22.